 status:needs-author-input label.
 After doing so, we expect the author to respond within 14 days.

-If the author does not post a response or updates the PR within 14 days, the issue may be closed.
+If the author does not post a response, or update the PR within 14 days, the issue may be closed.
 If the author responds within 7 days after the issue is closed, the issue will be re-opened.
 We recognize that you may not be able to respond immediately to our requests, we're happy to hear from you whenever you're able to provide the new information.

 If we determine that the issue is a duplicate of another, we will label it with the